steveu/login-challenge/README.md

 Any of these could be wrong...

-* Looking at a login system for "The Product", not to be shared with something else
+* Looking at a login system for a single product, not login shared across different services
-* ~~*BigFish* is important enough to do custom work for (and we do that kind of work)~~
+* *BigFish* is important enough to do custom work for (and we do that kind of work)

 ## Questions